Colorado "Frozen Dead Guy" festival to go on with or without corpse

 COFFIN RACES, HEARSE PARADE

-At first, townspeople in the mountain village 17 miles (27 km) southwest of Boulder, Colorado, were aghast at the thought of a frozen body being stored in their midst.
+At first, townspeople in the mountain village 17 miles southwest of Boulder, Colorado, were aghast at the thought of a frozen body being stored in their midst.

 But they ultimately embraced the idea of an annual festival surrounding its most famous, albeit deceased, resident.